JBradbeer/econ323_ufc_fight_summary/README.md

     - Colored denotes the amount landed
 3. The number of knockdowns scored

-**Section 4**/n
-This section summarizes the striking information for the fight.
-1. Significant strikes thrown and landed
-    - Grey denotes the amount thrown
-    - Colored denotes the amount landed
+**Section 5** Grappling Data for the Fight
+1. Pie chart representing the fighters takedown percentage
 2. Total strikes thrown and landed
     - Grey denotes the amount thrown
     - Colored denotes the amount landed